Has your organization been thinking about running a silent auction? This can be a great way to raise funds and engage your donors.

 Step 1: Setting Up an Auction Committee

-Staff and volunteer support is crucial for planning and running your silent auction.
+Staff and volunteer support are crucial for planning and running your silent auction.

 Set up a planning committee to handle key tasks such as organizing and setting up the venue, securing items to auction, marketing, and ticketing.